Gagniuc/Simple-JS-implementation-of-Objective-Digital-Stains/README.md

 Live demo: https://gagniuc.github.io/Simple-JS-implementation-of-Objective-Digital-Stains/

 # Screenshot

 <kbd><img src="https://github.com/Gagniuc/Simple-JS-implementation-of-Objective-Digital-Stain-ODS-/blob/main/Objective%20Digital%20Stains.PNG" /></kbd>

 # Implementations - other

-The Objective Digital Stains are also implemented in other languages, from which entire customised applications can be made.
+The Objective Digital Stains are also implemented in other languages, from which entire customised applications can be made:

 [In Java Script](https://github.com/Gagniuc/Objective-Digital-Stains)